uber/prototool/docs/breaking.md

-If a package's last component is `vMAJORbetaBETA`, where `MAJOR` and `BETA` are both greater than 0, `prototool break check` will understand that this package is a beta package, otherwise the package is understood as a stable pacakge.
+If a package's last component is `vMAJORbetaBETA`, where `MAJOR` and `BETA` are both greater than 0, `prototool break check` will understand that this package is a beta package, otherwise the package is understood as a stable package.

 The following are examples of beta packages.